mnbi/rbnotes/README.md

   - imports existing files
 - list
   - lists notes in the repository with their timestamps and subject
+- search
+  - search a word (or words) in the repository
 - show
   - shows the content of a note
 - add